Who are the Campfire Magazine team?

 Why Campfire Magazine?

-We launched Campfire Magazine to share our thoughts and finds, but also because we want to create a community of, dare we say it, gastro-campers, who’ll share their ideas and discoveries too.
+We launched Campfire Magazine to share our thoughts and finds, but also because we wanted to create a community of campers who could share their ideas and discoveries too.

 On the professional front (well, we have to pay for all that camping somehow), we’re a small band of writers and photographers.

-We’ve been going since 2014 (how time flies when you’re having fun).
-And we’re adding more information all the time.
-Why not subscribe and see what’s new as it appears?
+We’ve been going since 2014 (how time flies when you’re having fun) and we celebrated reaching 80,000 readers in August.
+We’re adding more information all the time, so please do follow us on Facebook and see what’s new as it appears.
 And if you have any suggestions or comments, do contact Campfire Magazine.

 All the very best